Leezekun/MMSci/README.md

 3. **Pre-training on Interleaved Data**: Focuses on pretraining the LLaMA2-7B model using our interleaved multimodal dataset.
 4. **Material Generation**: Evaluates the LLaMA2-7B model pretrained on our data on the task of material generation.

+We put this codebase under the `/home/ubuntu` directory, specifically at `/home/ubuntu/MMSci`.
+Please replace this path with the path where you have placed this code on your system.

 ## Dataset
-The mmsci-data directory contains all the necessary files for dataset collection and processing.
+The mmsci-data directory contains all the necessary data for benchmark evaluation, visual instruction tuning, and pre-training on interleaved data.
 For detailed information, refer to the `./mmsci-data/README.md`.
  - **Data Card**: Comprehensive details about our dataset can be found in the  `./mmsci-data/DATASET_CARD.md`
  - **License**: Review the licensing terms for our dataset at `./mmsci-data/LICENSE`

 Ensure that the data preparation step is completed before proceeding with any experiments.
 Ensure that you have prepared the following data files in their respective locations:
  - **rawdata**: This is the source dataset containing all articles and associated figures.
  - **benchmark**: Includes the test/dev sets for benchmark evaluations and the training data for visual instruction tuning.
- - **pretraindata**: Contains the interleaved data necessary for pre-training the model in the Pre-training section.
+ - **pretraindata**: Contains the interleaved data necessary for pre-training the model in the Pre-training phase.

 ## Benchmark Evaluation & Visual Instruction Tuning
 Once the dataset is ready, head over to the `mmsci-exps` directory for instructions on performing visual instruction tuning and benchmark evaluations.
 Detailed guidelines are provided in the `./mmsci-exps/README.md`.